-Arturo Varvelli is Senior Research Fellow at ISPI and Co-Head of ISPI's Middle East and North Africa Centre, in charge of North Africa Studies.
+Arturo Varvelli is the Head of the Rome Office and Senior Policy Fellow for the European Council on Foreign Relations (ECFR), and a Senior Associate Fellow at ISPI.
 He also works as a scholar on topics such as Italian-Libyan relations, Libyan domestic and foreign politics, Italian foreign policy in the Middle East and Mediterranean region, Jihadist groups in North Africa, having published both books and articles on these subjects.

 Dr. Nicole S. van der Meulen has been working in the field of cybersecurity for over a decade.
 She is currently a Senior Strategic Analyst at the European Cybercrime Centre (EC3) at Europol.
 In that capacity, she functions as the Team Leader of the Strategy & Development team.
 Prior to her arrival at EC3, she was an Advisor of Security Affairs at the Dutch Banking Association.
 Previously, she led the cybersecurity part of the Defence, Security and Infrastructure (DSI) team at RAND Europe in Cambridge, UK, where she worked as an analyst.